Revolutionizing the member experience

 We have completed community surveys, held focus groups and interviewed individuals with type 1 diabetes to understand how we can better support and serve them.
 We found many individuals voiced a need for a support group specific to type 1 diabetes within our community.
 As a result, the Type One team is making that happen.
 Our goal is to connect those living with type 1 diabetes with others on the same journey with our Type One workshops.
 Whether someone needs support or has it all figured out, this group is for them!

-Type One scholarship fund
+Type One scholarship

-Type One Cares scholarship fund
+Type One scholarship

 Type One is currently accepting scholarship applications, and will award $1,000 scholarships to high school seniors who will be entering an accredited college/university for a two- or four-year course of study and have a minimum 2.5 cumulative GPA on a 4.0 scale.
 The applicant must reside in the greater South Shore region of Massachusetts (which includes the communities of Abington, Braintree, Cohasset, Duxbury, East Bridgewater, Halifax, Hanover, Hanson, Hingham, Holbrook, Hull, Kingston, Marshfield, Norwell, Pembroke, Plymouth, Plympton, Rockland, Scituate, Weymouth, Whitman).
 The applicant must be living with type 1 diabetes or with a sibling diagnosed with type 1 diabetes.

 Interested applicants should complete the application, submit a copy of their high school transcript and a letter of reference.
 Participants should send their completed application via mail or email to [email protected], and mail their transcript and letter of reference to Type One, PO Box 404 Hingham, MA 02043.
-Applications must be received by mail or email on or before April 15, 2024.
+Applications must be received by mail or email on or before April 27, 2025.
 Scholarship awardees will be chosen by a selection committee composed of the Type One leadership team, and selected on the basis of quality of completed application and addressing the topic response.
 The committee’s decision is final.
-Winners will be notified via email on or before April 30, 2024.
+Winners will be notified via email on or before May 4, 2025.

 Please note that in order to claim scholarship funds, you must be able to provide proof of attendance to your program.
 Scholarship funds must be applied toward the costs of tuition, research, books, exam fees, study resources or other expenses appropriate to the pursuit of one’s degree.
 Each scholarship awardee must be prepared to verify use of scholarship funds within one year.
 Under no circumstances should monies awarded to the winners be used toward non-educational expenses.